toptal/chewy/README.md

 end
 ```

-So Chewy Crutches™ technology is able to increase your indexing performance in some cases up to 100 times or even more depending on your associations complexity.
+So Chewy Crutches™ technology is able to increase your indexing performance in some cases up to a hundredfold or even more depending on your associations complexity.

 ### Types access